ArchB1W/btw-st/README.md

 - Gruvbox Dark - Color scheme
 - Scrollback - Adds scrolling support with `Shift+MsWheel` or `Alt+J/K`
 - w3m - Fixes w3m image previews in st
+- Bold is not bright - Changes behavior from making bold text bright to just normal bold text

 ##### The bindings are default aside from the ones listed above